Z22SC/DayZ-TraderVehicleParts.txt-to-TraderPlusVehiclesConfig.json-converter/README.md

-Download the python script from my github.

-Install Python from https://www.python.org/downloads/ if you don't already have it.

-install Visual Studio COde from https://code.visualstudio.com/ if you dont already have it.

-Open Visual Studio Code and click the extensions button on the left, search for Python and install the Python Extenstion.

-Make sure your input file is called "TraderVehicleParts.txt" and is in the same fodler as the script.
+Make sure your input file is called TraderVehicleParts.txt or you will get no output file

-Press F5 to run the script.
-Your output file called "TraderPlusVehiclesConfig.json" should be in the same folder as the script and your original input file.
+Either drag your input file onto the ConvertTraderVehiclePartsv0.3 executable and your output file will be created in the same folder as your input file.
+Or put the executable and the input file in the same location and run the exectable to create the output in whichever folder they are in when you run the converter.

-Manually check the file for errors.
-This script is by no means perfect or finished and may need to be updated.
+Dont complain if it doesnt work perfectly, this is the first .exe file I have ever created XD